bseltz-cohesity/scripts/remoteAdapter/unitySnapper/README.md

 ### Run script

-* The script will now run whenever the protection group is run
+The script will now run whenever the protection group is run

-### Have any question

-Send me an email at ruby.garg@cohesity.com